 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope (Go security best practices), enumerates specific capability areas, and provides explicit trigger conditions.
-It uses third-person voice appropriately and includes natural keywords that developers would use when seeking security guidance for Go code.
+This is a strong skill description that clearly defines its scope (Go security best practices), enumerates specific capability areas, and provides explicit trigger guidance for when to apply it.
+It uses third-person voice appropriately and covers both the 'what' and 'when' dimensions thoroughly.
+The only minor improvement could be mentioning file extensions like '.go' as an additional trigger term.

 | Dimension | Reasoning | Score |